HemanthDas/Universal-Stack/README.md

 ## Dependencies

-The following dependencies are installed based on your configuration:
+Dependencies are installed based on the configuration selected:

 ### For Express backend: